 Calculate Complex Coefficients

 The complex process resulting from either technique, , is scaled to obtain the correct average path gain.
 In the case of a Rayleigh channel, the fading process is obtained as:

 In the case of a Rician channel, the fading process is obtained as:

 where is the Rician K-factor of the k-th path, is the Doppler shift of the line-of-sight component of the k-th path (in Hz), and is the initial phase of the line-of-sight component of the k-th path (in rad).

 At the input to the band-limited multipath channel model, the transmitted symbols must be oversampled by a factor at least equal to the bandwidth expansion factor introduced by pulse shaping.
-For example, if sinc pulse shaping is used, for which the bandwidth of the pulse-shaped signal is equal to the symbol rate, then the bandwidth expansion factor is 1, and, in the ideal case, at least one sample-per-symbol is required at the input to the channel.
-If a raised cosine (RC) filter with a factor in excess of 1 is used, for which the bandwidth of the pulse-shaped signal is equal to twice the symbol rate, then the bandwidth expansion factor is 2, and, in the ideal case, at least two samples-per-symbol are required at the input to the channel.
+For example, if sinc pulse shaping is used, for which the bandwidth of the pulse-shaped signal is equal to the symbol rate, then the bandwidth expansion factor is 1, and at least one sample per symbol is required at the input to the channel.
+If a raised cosine (RC) filter with a factor in excess of 1 is used, for which the bandwidth of the pulse-shaped signal is equal to twice the symbol rate, then the bandwidth expansion factor is 2, and at least two samples per symbol are required at the input to the channel.

 For additional information, see the article A Matlab-based Object-Oriented Approach to Multipath Fading Channel Simulation, located on MATLAB®Central.